 Edinburgh has it all from the scenic and historic spots explored during the day to equally fun and happening nightlife to complement your day excursions.
 That is why the food also compliments the essence and spirit of the city.
 From dark and spooky bars to Indian themed restraint to the fancy hotels overlooking the sea, it really duplicates the city's history and culture.
 If you are on a business trip or weekend getaway with friends or a family vacation to Europe, make sure you visit these best Edinburgh restaurants.

 1. Pop Up Geeks

 This nerd heaven is situated near Waverley train station serving cocktails inspired by famous fantasy novels.
-Because of their new theme every three months, the menu and décor keep rotating.
+Because of their new theme every three months, the menu and decor keep rotating.
 Currently, their wine and blood drinks menu is inspired by a Netflix series "The Witcher."
 In the first quarter of 2020, their theme was based on the Star Wars universe.
 Moreover, you could enter the upside-down from Stranger Things and click a few pictures with Demogorgon.
 You could jump through various portals and wormholes in a Rick and Morty inspired bar or finally board on a train to Hogwarts from the platform number nine and three-quarters.
-Take a peek through the seven kingdoms of Game of Thrones while dining with the kings and sip ale from the abbeyhorn mugs.
-So, if you are above 18 years old and enjoy the marriage of alcohol with pop culture, then "Pop Up Geeks" is your ultimate drinking spot with friends.
+Take a peek through the seven kingdoms of Game of Thrones while dining with the kings and sip ale from the Abbeyhorn mugs.
+So, if you are above 18 years old and enjoy the marriage of alcohol with pop culture, then one of the unusual restaurants in Edinburgh Scotland "Pop Up Geeks" is your ultimate drinking spot with friends.
 The most intriguing aspect of this bar is their frequently changing menu, and you cannot get anything twice again.
-On your every travel to Edinburgh, you will get to enjoy a new and interesting ambiance there.
+On your every travel to Edinburgh, you will get to enjoy a new and interesting ambience there.